jachin/i-heart-qa-presentation/README.rst

-i-♥-qa-presentation
+I ♥ QA Ppresentation
 ===================

-An presentation for the Clockwork unconference about QA.
+An presentation for the Clockwork Unconference 2012 about QA.